ConorWilliams/libfork/docs/api/ext.rst

 Exposed internals
 --------------------

 These classes are used to build ``libfork``s schedulers.
-They are exposed for re-use.
+They are exposed for reuse.

 .. toctree::
    :glob: